Marines

 Crossroads of the Marine Corps

 Per Department of Defense guidance, all DoD-owned drinking water systems are required to test for PFAS substances.
-Test results from October 2nd, reported low levels of PFAS constituents, well below the DoD actionable limit, on the West side (base property west of I-95) of Marine Corps Base Quantico and at Camp Upshur.
-The reports were the result of sampling conducted on September 19th.
+Test results from March 5th, 2025, reported levels of PFAS constituents, well below the DoD actionable limit, on the Westside (base property west of I-95) of Marine Corps Base Quantico and at Camp Upshur.
+The reports were the result of sampling conducted in February 2025.
 DoD policy requires regular sampling for PFAS in drinking water systems and to communicate PFAS constituent detections to the public.

 PFAS, or Per- and Polyfuoraoalkyl Substances are a group of manufactured chemicals used in industry and consumer products since the 1940s.
 PFAS are not currently regulated in drinking water by the U.S. Environmental Protection Agency (EPA) or the Commonwealth of Virginia.
 The DoD actionable limit of PFAS in drinking water is 70 ppt.
+Maximum contaminant levels (MCLs) are standards that are set by the United States Environmental Protection Agency (EPA) for drinking water quality.
 PFAS sample results are measured in parts per trillion, which is abbreviated as ppt.

 The health and well-being of our Marines, their families and neighboring communities remains a high priority for Marine Corps Base Quantico, and we will continue to work to protect the drinking water and other natural resources found on and around the installation.
 We will continue regularly sampling drinking water to ensure human health, maintain compliance with regulatory standards, and take steps to address any issues should they arise.